youmakemefry-cmd/ai-gallery/README.md

 Styling: The engine is self-contained in index.html.
 You can easily tweak the CSS variables at the top of the file to match your brand colors.

 Built for artists and developers.
 Feel free to fork and use this engine for your own AI portfolio.

+## 📝 Blog Integration

+NeuroVista also includes a dedicated **JSON-based blogging system**.
+You can maintain your project updates by simply editing a `blog.json` file—perfect for adding devlogs, creative process notes, or news updates without touching the HTML.

+## 💻 Tech Stack

+* **HTML5/CSS3:** Modern grid-based layout with glass-morphism.
+* **Vanilla JS:** Efficient DOM manipulation, touch events for mobile swiping, and asynchronous data fetching.
+* **Python:** A helper script to automate gallery indexing.

+---

+*Built with passion for the AI art community.*